tanpawarit/ragchain-template/docs/README.md

 # RAG-Chain Chatbot Documentation

-Welcome to the complete documentation for RAG-Chain Chatbot - a production-ready Retrieval-Augmented Generation system with comprehensive data versioning, MLflow integration, and evaluation capabilities.
+Welcome to the complete documentation for RAG-Chain Chatbot - a simple and production-ready Retrieval-Augmented Generation system with MLflow integration and evaluation capabilities.

 ## 📚 Documentation Overview